-- agreeing financial statement disclosures to underlying supporting documentation; - reading the minutes of meetings of those charged with governance; - enquiring of management as to actual and potential litigation and claims; - Obtaining confirmation of compliance from the company's legal advisors.
+- agreeing financial statement disclosures to underlying supporting documentation; - reading the minutes of meetings of those charged with governance; - enquiring of management as to actual and potential litigation and claims;

 There are inherent limitations in our audit procedures described above.
 The more removed those laws and regulations are from financial transactions, the less likely it is that we would become aware of non-compliance.
 Auditing standards also limit the audit procedures required to identify non-compliance with laws and regulations to enquiry of the directors and other management and the inspection of regulatory and legal correspondence, if any.